Alex-Ozun/TuistCloudDummyApp/README.md

 ![graph](graph.png)

-If only `FeatureA` is modified on Pull Request, we expect the following:
+SCENARIO 1: Only `FeatureA` is modified, we expect the following:

- - App: build and test
+ - `App`: build and test
+ - `LibraryA`: cached and tests skipped
- - LibraryA: cached
+ - `LibraryB`: cached and tests skipped
+ - `FeatureA`: build and test
- - LibraryB: cached
+ - `FeatureB`: cached and tests skipped

+SCENARIO 1: Only `LibraryA` is modified, we expect the following:

+ - `App`: build and test
- - FeatureA: build and test
+ - `LibraryA`: build and test
- - FeatureB: cached
+ - `LibraryB`: cached and tests skipped
+ - `FeatureA`: build and test
+ - `FeatureB`: build and test

 We expect `App` to always be built and tested because it depends of all targets.